Jollof Rice (with basmati rice)

 *substitute vegetable oil

 1) Place a pot with a tight fitting lead on medium heat, add in the oil.
-Heat up the oil, add in the chopped onions.
-Fry until browned.
+Heat up the oil, add in the chopped onions and bay leave.
+Stir-fry until onion is translucent and fragrant .

-2) Add in the tomato paste and bay leave, cover and leave to fry for 5 minutes, stir occasionally.
-Add in the magi, thyme, curry, chilli powder and salt.
+2) Add in the tomato paste , cover and leave to fry for 3-5 minutes, stir occasionally.
+Add in the maggi, thyme, curry, chilli powder and salt.
 Combine

 3) Add in 2.5 cups of water.
 Cover and bring to a boil.